 Deschooling, then, is upsetting the schoolish expectations all of you bring to your homeschool.
 It’s the choice to make your home education about HOME more than school.

 The Rule of Thumb

 STOP all activities that anyone in the family would consider school.
 One way to evaluate an activity: would you do it on the weekend or in the summer or in the evening?
 If you would do it in any of those times, most likely that activity is not schoolish.

 If you wouldn’t do it in those off hours, then you are probably trying to “sneak in school” and pretend it is for fun.

-Since writing is my gig, let’s look at how to deschool writing.
+Since writing is my gig, let’s look specifically at writing.

 First, stay away from writing for a bit (days, weeks, months, a year; depending on the level of resistance and damage)—have big juicy conversations, read aloud, enjoy poetry teatimes with yummy snacks that the kids help you bake, go to movies, visit the zoo, play board games and cards.

 Instead of writing, try drawing to music for five minutes.
 Eliminate words completely—only free drawing of shapes, swirls, or items—but free to be whatever it is.
 Use multi-colored pens, lots of different kinds of music, all different sizes, colors, and shapes of paper.
 See what happens when you create a variety of intersections all freely, everyone together including parents.
 Do it on a Saturday morning!
 While eating donuts!